deliasi/cse15l-lab-reports/LabReport2.md

  <br>

  <li> For reverseInPlace(), I needed to create new temp values to switch the array elements, until it reached the middle element;
  <li>For the reversed() method, the code was modifying the old array, and it didn’t even return the new one!
-So I need to reassign the value and make surethe correct array is being returned.
+So I need to reassign the value and make sure the correct array is being returned.

  </li>